researchaccelerator-hub/princeton-smart/README.md

 ### Changing In-App Text in the `res/strings` Resource Folder

 1. **Locate the `strings.xml` File:**
    - The `strings.xml` file is located in the `res/values/` directory of our Android project.
 This file stores all the text used in the app as string resources.

 2. **Open `strings.xml`:**
    - In Android Studio, navigate to the `res/values/strings.xml` file and open it.

 3. **Modify or Add New String Resources:**
    - To change existing text, find the corresponding `<string>` element by its name and edit the text between the tags.
 For example:
      ```xml
      <string name="action_sign_in">Sign in or register</string>
      ```
    - To add a new string, create a new `<string>` element:
      ```xml
      <string name="action_sign_in">Sign in or register now</string>
      ```

 ### Add a Sentiment Dictionary
 This repo does not have a sentiment dictionary built-in.
-We suggest using the txt file "NRC-Emotion-Lexicon-Wordlevel-v0.92.txt" found within the zip that's downloadable from https://www.saifmohammad.com/WebPages/NRC-Emotion-Lexicon.htm.
-It's part of the the NRC Word-Emotion Association Lexicon created by Dr. Saif M. Mohammad and Dr. Peter Turney at the National Research Council Canada.
+We suggest using the valence variable within the txt file "NRC-VAD-Lexicon.txt" found within the zip that's downloadable from https://saifmohammad.com/WebDocs/Lexicons/NRC-VAD-Lexicon.zip.
+It's created by Dr. Saif M. Mohammad and Dr. Peter Turney at the National Research Council Canada.
 For questions contact the sentiment dictionary's author at saif.mohammad@nrc-cnrc.gc.ca (no affiliation with this repo).

 Assuming you're using that file's format, then you should be able to place the file into:
 ```